-Baccalaureate Field No restrictions.

-Prior Degrees A master's degree is not required but is recommended for admission to the program.

-Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study and a minimum of 3.00/4.00 for all work beyond the baccalaure-ate level.

-Tests Required GRE General with a combined score of at least 1000 for the verbal and quantitative sections.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).
+- Baccalaureate Field No restrictions. - Prior Degrees A master's degree is not required but is recommended for admission to the program. - Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study and a minimum of 3.00/4.00 for all work beyond the baccalaureate level. - Tests Required GRE General with a combined score of at least 1000 for the verbal and quantitative sections. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required. - Personal Statement Required. - Deadlines The application deadline is January 1.

 The Disability Studies Program is designed primarily as a full-time course of study.
 Students who are full time will be expected to maintain a course load of three or more classes per semester.
-Each student will have an adviser chosen from the faculty of the program.
-The adviser will monitor the student's progress through the program and serve as the chair for the dissertation committee.
+Each student will have an advisor chosen from the faculty of the program.
+The advisor will monitor the student's progress through the program and serve as the chair for the dissertation committee.

-Minimum Semester Hours Required 96 semester hours beyond the baccalaureate degree.

-Course Work Required Courses: DIS 501, 502, 515, 541, and 2 hours of 595.
-At least 2 additional research courses appropriate to the student's research interests are chosen with an adviser.

-Elective Courses: 24 semester hours of study in a content area, chosen in consultation with the student's adviser.
-At least 12 hours must be from within the College of Applied Health Sciences.

-Examinations Preliminary Examination: Required, written and oral.
+- Minimum Semester Hours Required 96 semester hours beyond the baccalaureate degree. - Course Work Required Courses: DHD 501, 502, 510, 541, and 2 hours of 592.
+At least 2 additional research courses appropriate to the student's research interests are chosen with an advisor.
+A minimum of 9 research method course credit hours are required. - Elective Courses: 24 semester hours of study in a content area, chosen in consultation with the student's advisor.
+At least 12 hours must be from within the College of Applied Health Sciences. - Examinations Preliminary Examination: Required, written and oral. - Dissertation Required.

-Dissertation Required.
 A minimum of 24 semester hours required.
-The dissertation must be defended at a public session before the dissertation committee and other members of the academic community.

-Other Requirements Students entering the program with a baccalaureate degree are required to participate in a research project approved by their adviser.
+The dissertation must be defended at a public session before the dissertation committee and other members of the academic community. - Other Requirements Students entering the program with a baccalaureate degree are required to participate in a research project approved by their advisor.
 Students entering with a master's degree may have this requirement waived if they have completed equivalent work on a master's thesis.